spuddermax/linux-volume-osd/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Version History

+### Version 2.1
+- Added `--start` parameter to initialize the server without displaying a window (useful for initialization at startup to avoid initial display lag)

 ### Version 2.0
 - Added pinning functionality